 It’s about kicking butt and generating names, but if you can’t turn those names into actual leads and ultimately hires, then you’re probably in the wrong line of business – no matter whether that happens to be inbound marketing or recruitment marketing.

-Prior to joining IBM, Adriano has amassed diverse experience in digital marketing, sourcing, lead generation, marketing automation, social recruiting, employer branding and email marketing in a variety of talent related leadership roles, both as an internal employee as well as an external consultant.
+Prior to joining Davis Nolan and IBM, Adriano has amassed diverse experience in digital marketing, sourcing, lead generation, marketing automation, social recruiting, employer branding strategies and email marketing in a variety of talent related leadership roles, both as an internal employee as well as an external consultant.
 A native of Italy and a graduate of the Università di Catania, Adriano currently lives in Krakow, Poland.